-Last week, my friend Paul Mabray published an article entitled, “The Wine Industry Doesn’t Have An Education Problem, We Have An Engagement Problem,” which you can find here.
+Last week, Paul Mabray published an article entitled, “The Wine Industry Doesn’t Have An Education Problem, We Have An Engagement Problem,” which you can find here.
 Anyone who’s been reading The Must Read for a while knows that this debate is one I’m very passionate about, so when Paul asked for me to chime in with an opinion I was a) more than happy to do so, and b) too verbose to do it on Twitter.

 Now, Paul’s a data whiz, and his article brings together numbers and statistics to paint a picture of WHY the wine industry must prioritize engagement over education as consumer behaviors evolve.
 I’m a marketer, and I therefore I want to jump in with HOW we can get this ball rolling.
 In deference to the inspiration, I have made pretty charts, too 🙂